kishore-devaraj/curio/content/posts/git/git-data-model.en.md

 particular commit.

 I'm sure all git users will agree that they used `git add <file_name> & git push` way more than any other git command.
-But how many of us know what really happens behind the scenes.
-Lets understand it by using some low-level git apis.
+Let understand the workflow behind this by using some **low-level git apis**.
 Let's start from the scratch again.

 ```
 $ rm -rf .git foo.txt new_foo.txt